How the HESS J1731-347 event could be explained using $\bf{K^{-}}$ condensation: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Croatian Science Foundation under the project number HRZZ- MOBDOL-12-2023-6026, by the Croatian Science Foundation under the project number IP-2022-10-7773 and by the Czech Science Foundation (GACR Contract No. 21-24281S).
+This work is supported by the Croatian Science Foundation under the project number HRZZ-MOBDOL-12-2023-6026 and under the project Relativistic Nuclear Many-Body Theory in the Multimessenger Observation Era (IP-2022-10-7773), and by the Czech Science Foundation (GACR Contract No. 21-24281S).